 In September of 2013, our worst fears were realized when the DRC’s military police announced that over 1,000 legally adopted children would be prevented from leaving the country to join their adoptive families.

 Parents collectively took a deep breath and trusted the State Department to do its job and find a diplomatic resolution to bring our children home.
 We waited.
 And waited.
 And then, in a teleconference call with the State Department in March, we learned the shocking truth: 6 months after the suspension, the State Department had not even counted how many American families were impacted by the suspension.
 Without a headcount of these children caught in the “pipeline,” diplomatic discussions could not even begin.

 We coordinated to count ourselves.
 We wrote letters to our members of Congress and the President, and, with the help of tens of thousands of Americans, over 100,000 letters were sent to the Capitol within just one week.

 In response to our letters, 169 members of Congress signed on to a letter to the President and Prime Minister of DRC, asking them to lift the suspension.
 DRC officials then abruptly cancelled a scheduled trip to the U.S. to meet with adoptive families and their Congolese children, and learn about the U.S. child welfare system.

-2014 has been a terrific year for Kabila because of the children he is holding hostage, in violation of Congolese law and international law.
+2014 has been a banner year for Kabila because of the children he is holding hostage, in violation of Congolese law and international law.
 These kids may be the best thing that has ever happened to him.
 It has certainly taken a lot for the U.S. to pay attention to him, but it turns out that defenseless little orphans, who are deteriorating every day while being withheld from their parents, are just the trick.